Some big stock market winners emerge from Obama move on Cuba

-NEW YORK A tiny mutual fund based in Miami, a clutch of cruise line operators and a Canadian natural resources company rank among the early winners in the Obama administration's surprise move on Wednesday to thaw relations with Cuba.
+NEW YORK A tiny mutual fund based in Miami, a clutch of cruise line operators and a Canadian natural resources company are the early winners in the Obama administration's surprise move on Wednesday to thaw relations with Cuba.

 After more than five decades of frosty relations and U.S.-imposed economic embargoes, President Barack Obama unveiled plans to relax some aspects of commerce and transportation between the two countries.
 An outright end to the longstanding trade embargo, however, is not in the cards for now.

-While the Cuban economy is small, with gross domestic product of roughly $70 billion (£44.96 billion), according to the World Bank, comparable to that of Hawaii, investors nevertheless scrambled to capitalise on the new dynamic between Washington and Havana.
+While the Cuban economy is small, with gross domestic product of roughly $70 billion, according to the World Bank, comparable to that of Hawaii, investors nevertheless scrambled to capitalize on the new dynamic between Washington and Havana.

 In particular, they quickly zeroed in on one fund: the Herzfeld Caribbean Basin Fund.

-Its holdings include around 60 securities that fund manager Thomas Herzfeld believes would benefit from an eventual end to the U.S. economic embargo against Cuba.

-Volume topped 24 million shares, by far a record amount of trading for the fund and the day's total by early afternoon was the equivalent of nearly 50 percent of the cumulative volume the fund has experienced since its listing in 1994.
+Volume topped 20 million shares, by far a record amount of trading for the fund and the day's total by early afternoon was the equivalent of about 40 percent of the cumulative volume the fund has experienced since its listing in 1994.

 That excessive demand pushed the fund's price to gain far more than most of the stocks it holds.
 That is because, unlike open-ended funds, closed-end funds have a fixed number of shares.
 As a result, their value reflects both the underlying assets as well as the supply-and-demand dynamics of the fund shares themselves, leading some funds to trade at a discount to their underlying assets and others that are in high demand to trade at a premium.